Powered By

 Notes:

-This skill seems particularly useful in later stages when near permanent Critical Strikes both apply a slow and recover Energy from various targets.
+This skill is particularly useful in later stages when near permanent Critical Strikes both apply a slow and recover Energy from various targets.
 Otherwise it can be a consistent source of the Vulnerable debuff against single targets to boost DPS even early on.
 Note that this skill scales with your melee weapons despite attacking at range.

 Core Skills